 £5 per adult/£2.50 per child

 This is a day for all the family!
-Come along to Chethams and take part in a variety of music making workshops (including percussion, instrument making, songwriting and using music apps), before creating your very own family compositions.
-We will have different groups for children of different ages, so you can even bring your teenagers!
+Come along to Chethams and take part in a variety of music making workshops (including junk percussion, vocal and body percussion and using music apps), before creating your very own family compositions.
+We will adapt activities for children of different ages, so you can even bring your teenagers!
 As well as being great fun, the day will give you musical ideas to take away and use at home!

-Activities will be appropriate for children aged 4+ but we understand that you may wish to bring younger children along and you are very welcome to do so.
+Activities will be appropriate for children aged 4+ but we understand that you may wish to bring younger children along and you are very welcome to do so, but please be aware that we don’t have baby change facilities or refreshments for purchase on-site.

 Recent ProjectsDouble Reed Workshop